 The note says “†Heb. him. i. every one of them” which would lead one to believe that either they did not believe the source manuscript was correct.
-The Hebrew pronominal suffix on “preserve them” (תִּצְּרֶנּוּ) was actually a “נּוּ“,which can either be 3rd person, masculine, singular, or a 1st person, common, plural.
+The Hebrew pronominal suffix on “preserve them” (תִּצְּרֶנּוּ) was actually a “נּוּ“,which can be translated 2 ways; either 3rd person masculine singular, or a 1st person common plural.
 The two pro-nouns then that we have to pick from are either “them” or “us”.
 Some translators in history have chosen “us” as the ancient Septuagint did.
 The KJV translators chose “them” but noted that the manuscript actually said “him”, which would be 1st person, common, singular and would have appeared in the text as this form -> “ו“.
 So the KJV manuscripts appear to be different than the Septuagint. ו is very close to נּוּ which would lead one to believe that this particular word has been adjusted in manuscripts over the years.
 Multiple manuscripts with multiple forms must have existed in various parts of history which is nothing new to a student of biblical manuscripts.
 This could explain why the KJV translators indicated that the underlying pro-noun meant “him” but they were going to use”them” as a correction.

 Given that both context and the Hebrew grammar tells us that “them” is the poor and needy, one has to conclude that this passage is not any kind of promise that God will preserve His word.
 In fact, the verb (שָׁמַר) is not even best translated as preserve.